pablogonzales2009/chat-sound/README.md

-# chat-sound
+# Chat Sound
-simple gmod chat sound addon
+A small gmod addon to play whatever sound you want once someone chats